Brightspace/insights-engagement-dashboard/README.md

    and create a PR to merge that change into master.
 (To expedite this process, run the "BSI Update" Github action in the BSI repo).

 7. Create a new branch off the 20.xx.xx branch of BSI.
-Copy the relevant changes to the new branch and create a PR against the BSI 20.xx.xx branch.
+Copy the relevant changes from the auto-generated PR to the new branch and create a PR against the BSI 20.xx.xx branch.

 8. After approval / merge, wait for the new BSI release to be created.
 It will be called something like "v20.xx.xx-xxx" and should correspond to the LMS version you're deploying to.